LauraKirby/aspera-ibm-analytics-api/setup.md

      <img src="images/8-profile-details.png"/>
     </div>

-1. To update your integration setting to permit JWT authentication, complete the following:
+1. To update your integration to permit JWT authentication, do the following:
     * Click the submenu **JSON Web Token Auth** (next to **Profile**).
     * Select the check-box for **Enable JWT grant type**.
     * From the **Allowed keys** dropdown, select **User-specific keys and global key**.